tfsaggregator/aggregator-docs/content/using/policy-syntax.md

 ## rule sections
-This is the core of this file: these sections contains the Rules applied to work items.
+This is the core of this file: these sections contain the Rules applied to work items.

 ```
     <rule name="Noop" appliesTo="Task,Bug" hasFields="System.Title,System.Description">